davletovb/neva/README.md

   checkpoint format, not an OS memory limit or a streaming JSON parser.
 - **Reproducible experiments**: `neva.utils.reproducibility` provides one
   run-manifest/seeding/offline-replay workflow.
 Call
-  `prepare_reproducible_run(environment, seed=..., prompts=...)` before the run to seed Python, optional NumPy/PyTorch runtimes, Neva scheduler RNGs (including nested Composite schedulers), and custom `set_seed` hooks, then capture exact prompt inputs, behavior-affecting public environment configuration/state, provider/model identifiers plus configured provider endpoint, generation settings, full prompt-validator regex policy, initial conversation and built-in memory state, agent attributes/tool metadata, dependency/runtime versions, scheduler configuration (including pending event queues), cache policy plus an initial cache-state fingerprint, and the seed report. `environment.seed(...)` is the seeding-only convenience API. `ReplayTape.for_manifest(manifest)` can attach recording to agents with `tape.attach_recording(env.agents)`;
+  `prepare_reproducible_run(environment, seed=..., prompts=...)` before a run to seed Python, optional NumPy/PyTorch runtimes, Neva-owned Python-random schedulers (including nested Composite schedulers), and explicit custom `set_seed` hooks.
+Unknown custom `_rng` objects are never replaced.
-  recording wraps future backend resolution instead of replacing the provider backend, so GPT cooperative cancellation still reaches provider waits/retries/requests;
-  save the manifest/tape, construct a fresh equivalently configured environment, seed/capture its manifest, then use `tape.attach_replay(env.agents, manifest=manifest)`.
-Replay validates exact prompt order/content and refuses manifest, prompt, exhaustion, or unconsumed call mismatches.
-Recording serializes model-boundary calls intentionally so the tape has one deterministic total order.
-Replay of recorded model failures raises `RecordedReplayError` with the recorded exception type/message rather than recreating an arbitrary provider exception class.
+  `PYTHONHASHSEED` is **not** mutated by default; opt in with `set_child_hash_seed=True` when child/future interpreters should inherit the derived hash seed.
+The current interpreter's hash randomization cannot be changed after startup.
+  Run manifests record exact caller prompts, behavior-affecting environment configuration/state, scheduler state/order, provider/model/endpoint settings, generation settings, full prompt-validator policy, initial conversation and supported memory state (including FAISS index state), agent attributes, tool argument schemas and guard policies, cache policy/state fingerprints, dependency/runtime versions, seed application, and audit metadata.
+Unsupported custom memories must expose `checkpoint_state()` or `reproducibility_config()`; manifest creation fails rather than silently claiming complete state.
+API keys and cached prompt/response contents are not serialized.
+  `RunManifest.fingerprint()` is the **replay-compatibility fingerprint**: it excludes audit-only dependency/runtime/seed-report/metadata fields so an otherwise compatible tape can replay after a Python patch, kernel, or unused dependency update. `audit_fingerprint()` includes those audit fields.
+  `ReplayTape.for_manifest(manifest)` stores both the compatibility fingerprint and its payload, so a mismatch reports the differing configuration paths.
+  Recording attaches through `tape.attach_recording(env.agents)`.
+GPT recording validates the effective provider-request identity—including provider/model, endpoint, raw-vs-history mode, and the history window actually used—not only the bare prompt.
+Each call reserves its tape position before backend work, so nested calls preserve invocation order and slow provider calls do not hold the tape lock or serialize other agents.
+Fresh agents can then use `tape.attach_replay(env.agents, manifest=...)`; replay validates exact request-identity order/content and refuses mismatched manifests, altered records, exhausted sequences, or unconsumed calls.
+Each record has both the request-identity digest and a whole-record digest covering response/failure data; edited responses therefore fail on load.
+Recorded failures replay as `RecordedReplayError` rather than reconstructing arbitrary provider exception classes.
-  This does **not** make live providers deterministic: server-side model revisions, routing, sampling/runtime implementations, hidden service state, and provider-side changes remain outside Neva's control.
-PyTorch/CUDA kernels can also be nondeterministic unless the application configures the relevant deterministic-algorithm settings. `PYTHONHASHSEED` is set for child/future processes but cannot change hash randomization of the already-running Python interpreter.
-Exact replay is guaranteed only at the recorded prompt→response/error model boundary with matching local configuration.
-  Manifests contain the prompt strings supplied by the caller, and replay tapes contain exact model prompts/responses, so treat both files as potentially sensitive data.
+  This does **not** make live providers deterministic: server-side revisions, routing, sampling/runtime implementations, hidden service state, and provider-side changes remain outside Neva's control.
+NumPy/PyTorch seeding alone also does not guarantee deterministic hardware kernels.
+Wall-clock timestamps, generated UUIDs, and telemetry timing are runtime metadata and are not rewritten by replay.
+Manifests may contain caller prompts, conversation/memory contents, tool descriptions and metadata; replay tapes contain effective request identities plus model responses/failures.
+Treat both artifact types as potentially sensitive.
 - **Long-Term Memory Integrations**: Plug in semantic vector stores like FAISS to give agents durable recall of historical conversations and research notes.
 - **Input hygiene, not a security boundary**: Prompts are length-capped and